FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 Labs are due on Tuesdays before class.
 Make sure this page is linked to on your main class hub page.

 ## Part A. Connect Joystick Controller to RPi
-Our wireless joystick controller connets to RPi through Bluetooth.
-If you are an old school terminal person, you can register your joystick through command line via `bluetoothctl`([tutorial](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/)).
+Our wireless joystick controller connects to RPi through Bluetooth.

+If you are an old school terminal person, you can register your joystick through the command line via `bluetoothctl`([tutorial](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/)).

 It is much easier to pair a bluetooth device in VNC viewer.
 1. Login to VNC viewer.